TheMartes/SimpleBlog/README.md

 If you're on **Mac**, you can install PHP and MySQL via [Homebrew](https://brew.sh/)

-Linux Distros, can install PHP and MySQL with basically any package manager.
+Linux Distros can install PHP and MySQL with basically any package manager.

 ###### Windows